bei-liu/AWOD-datasets/README.md

-# AWOD-datasets
+# WRRT-DETR: Weather-Robust RT-DETR for Drone-View Object
+Detection in Adverse Weather
-The dataset associated with our paper 'WRRT-DETR: Weather-Robust RT-DETR for Drone-View Object Detection in Adverse Weather' is currently being finalized and will be made publicly available upon publication.
+The dataset associated with our paper is currently being finalized and will be made publicly available upon publication.

 🔧 Ongoing Updates
 We are currently organizing the dataset into the following formats: